 A truly effective MAT detox program is more than just medication; it is an integrated system of care designed for holistic healing.
 Our program is built on three essential, interconnected pillars that work together to support recovery.

-• Counseling and Behavioral Therapies: Our detox program utilizes therapies to address the root causes of addiction and develop healthy coping skills.
+• Counseling and behavioral therapies: Our detox program utilizes behavioral therapies to address the root causes of addiction and develop healthy coping skills.

-At The Addiction Treatment Center of New England in Brighton, MA, all of our programs start with an assessment to identify our patients’ unique needs.
-This allows us to create a personalized individual addiction treatment program in Boston that addresses all of their symptoms, needs, and conditions.
+At Addiction Treatment Center of New England in Brighton, MA, all our programs begin with an assessment to identify each patient’s unique needs.
+This allows us to create personalized treatment plans that address symptoms, needs, and underlying conditions.

 Medications Used During Detox